ffont/source/README.md

 # SOURCE + Shepherd

 There is an experimental *version* of SOURCE which incorporate an open source MIDI sequencer in which I've also been working named [Shepherd](http://github.com/ffont/shepherd).
 This integrates with SOURCE to provide sequencing capabilities using a grid of MIDI clips *a la* Ableton Live.
-The functionalities of the sequencer are rather basic, but when used in combination with SOURCE can work a stand alone music making machine.
-As a user interface, the combination of SOURCE + Shepherd uses Albeton's Push2.
+The functionalities of the sequencer are rather basic, but when used in combination with SOURCE can work a stand-alone music making machine.
+As a user interface, the combination of SOURCE + Shepherd uses Ableton's Push2.
 More information about this combination and how to make it work can be provided upon request.

 # License